bjuno/BwuWiki/docs/Scripts/Money Making/TreasureTrailsWithUs/index.md

 > - If use meerkats option is on you need to have meerkats pouch & scrolls in your preset.
 > - If no path was found for a step you need to open that clue and see what your missing probably either a light source or trollhiem access (If no spell to teleport to trollhiem was found you need to have rock climbing boots in your inventory/equipment).
 > - If your doing tetracompasses simply have any amount of them (powered) in your inventory and start the script.
+> - If the script logs you out saying "Your preset is missing any or all required items." in console then your missing meerkats pouch or scrolls
+> - If it doesn't say the above ^ msg then it will tell you what items your missing.
+> example presets
+>  - I have provided example presets for each clue type but nav supports portable fairy rings and archaelogy teleports.

 <details>
 <summary>Easy clues</summary>